codebender828/jbakebwa.dev/pages/_posts/published-chakra.md

 title: The journey to Chakra UI Vue!
 date: 2020-05-11
 layout: blog
 excerpt: Five months of building Chakra UI Vue finally came to some kind of closure (or beginning) in last weekend!
-It's an achievement I am very proud!
+It's an achievement I am proud of!
 tags:
  - chakra
  - components